HackYourFuture/post-grad-ed/checklist.md

 ## 1. Web Development Fundamentals

 Before you even try a job interview, it's very important that you have a clear understanding of the fundamental concepts.
-Here's an overview:
+Here's an overview of some of the biggest concepts:

 ```md
 [] JavaScript fundamentals (basic syntax, event loop, OOP)